The Rhythm of Attachment: How we come to be with Self, Other, and World.

 Adult Attachment Tendency: Dismissive

-Self viewed in positive light, Other viewed in negative light; high trust in Self, low trust in Other; low in anxiety, high in avoidance.
+Self viewed in positive light, Other viewed in negative light; high trust in Self, low trust in Other; low in approach, high in avoidance.

 Childhood Attachment Tendency: Disorganised